-Despite the challenges, Triangle area property values are rising and are likely to continue increasing with FUJIFILM and APPLE bringing more high-paying jobs.
+Despite the new challenges and cost increases, Triangle area property values are likely to continue increasing with FUJIFILM and APPLE bringing more high-paying jobs.
 Your house is worth more than it was two years ago.
-Remodeling your home is a great investment, likely to make your life better right away and add significant equity when you decide to sell someday.
+Remodeling your home is a great investment, likely to make your life better right away.

-My top ten list for less costly, materials-intensive renovations, that focus on “finishes”, lighting and landscaping:
+My top ten list for less materials-intensive home improvements that focus on “finishes”, lighting and landscaping:

 - Replace bathroom countertop, sinks/faucets, vanity lighting and toilets.
 Buy some nice towels.